cirmaciu/grunt-scss-image-helpers/readme.md

 Type: `String`
 Default: `''`

 All image paths in css are prefixed with this path.
-For example for `../img/` image `foo.png` became `../img/foo.png`.
+For example path `../img/` and image `foo.png` become `../img/foo.png`.

+#### size

+Type: `Integer`
+Default: `10240`

+Maximum file size for base64 encoding.
+Images bigger than that won't be encoded.

 ### Example config